bazaarvoice/bv-ui-core/lib/bvFetch/README.md

 `url (String):` The URL of the API endpoint.
 `options (Object):` Optional request options.
 ## generateCacheKey Return Value:
-`string:` The generated cache key.
+`Request:` The generated cache key.

-## retrieveCachedUrls Method
+## retrievecachedRequests Method
-Retrieves cached URLs from the cache storage associated with the provided cache name.
+Retrieves cached Requests from the cache storage associated with the provided cache name.
-## retrieveCachedUrls Parameters
+## retrievecachedRequests Parameters
 This method takes no parameters.
-## retrieveCachedUrls Return Value
+## retrievecachedRequests Return Value
 `void:` This method does not return anything.

 ## fetchDataAndCache Method